Chia-Network/chia-docs/docs/troubleshooting/locating-keys.md

 ### Locating Keys in the CLI

-In order to view your farmer public key, run `chia keys show`, optionally including the `-f <fingerprint>` flag to show only the info for the key you just generated:
+In order to view your keys from the cli, run `chia keys show`, optionally including the `-f <fingerprint>` flag to show only the info for the key you just generated:

 1. From terminal (mac/linux) or powershell (windows) run `chia keys show`:
 ```bash